ggreer/geoff.greer.fm/_posts/2012-03-16-japan-trip.markdown

 - Photos
 ---

 I was close to my earned-time-off cap, so I took the month of March off.
-The first half of the month consisted of trip to Japan with [Paul](http://journal.paul.querna.org/), [Shawn](blah), [Brad](blah), and Brad's wife Caity.
+The first half of the month consisted of a trip to Japan with [Paul](http://journal.paul.querna.org/), [Shawn](http://shawnps.net/), [Brad](https://github.com/morgabra), and Brad's wife Caity.
 It was quite enjoyable.
 We managed to have a pretty good balance of calm time and party time.
-I also paid off some of my [sleep debt](http://en.wikipedia.org/wiki/Sleep_Debt).
+I also paid off some of my [sleep debt](http://en.wikipedia.org/wiki/Sleep_debt).

 Photos are [here](/photos/japan_trip).

 My favorite part of the entire trip was going to the 52nd floor of the Park Hyatt in Tokyo.
-We drank expensive cocktails while admiring [the Blade Runner-esque view](link_to_a_sweet_picture_here).
+We drank expensive cocktails while admiring [the Blade Runner-esque view](/photos/japan_trip/blah).
 There was a magnitude 6.1 earthquake right after we ordered drinks.
 I knew we were perfectly safe, but some primitive part of my brain panicked and released copious quantities of adrenaline.
 The building took a long time to stop swaying.

 A close second was running in the hills above Kyoto as snow fell.
 The dusting of snow over the trees made for beautiful scenery.